Exceptional collections on isotropic Grassmannians: Verification of the invariance condition

 \section{Verification of the invariance condition}

 In this section we prove that the blocks $\SB_\sj$ and $\SBS_\sj$ constructed in section \ref{ss-ckb} satisfy the invariance condition (part~(a) of the criterion~\ref{crit-eb}).

 First, we will need the following simple fact.
-Assume that $\BH \subset \BH'$ is a pair of semisimple groups corresponding to subdiagrams $D_\BH \subset D_{\BH'}$ of the Dynkin diagrams such that $D_{\BH'} \setminus D_\BH$ consists only of one vertex.
+Assume that $\BH \subset \BH'$ is an embedding of semisimple groups corresponding to the embedding of the Dynkin diagrams $D_\BH \subset D_{\BH'}$ such that $D_{\BH'} \setminus D_\BH$ consists only of one vertex.
 Let $\alpha$ be the corresponding simple root and $\eta$ the corresponding fundamental weight of $\BH'$.

 \begin{lemma} There is a positive integer $k = k_{{\BH'},\BH}$ such that